fischertechnik/txt_demo_c_download/FtTxtWorkspace/README.md

 [See also the project Readme](./TxtDemo04_DbcCallback_I2C/README.md)

 This example shows the data output at the I2C bus.
-The I2C unit must first be initialised, and the I2C function can then be used to write the desired number of bytes and then read in the response.
+The I2C unit must first be initialized, and the I2C function can then be used to write the desired number of bytes and then read in the response.

 > Master TXT:
 > - I1: Switch